Global Education Recognitions

 • Pathways for educators in schools across the district to achieve the Global Educator Digital Badge (GEDB)

-Please click on the links below to access resources for submitting the Global-Ready District (GRD) application
+Please click on the links below to access and share resources for submitting a Global Ready District (GRD) application:

-Questions about the Global-Ready School Designation can be emailed to the NCDPI Global Education Steering Committee at ncglobaleducation@dpi.nc.gov
+Questions about the GRD Designation can be emailed to the NCDPI Global Education Steering Committee at ncglobaleducation@dpi.nc.gov